pratikunterwegs/knot-patches/textDataHandlingSteps.md

 	e. reads in written data above
 	f. summarises number of neighbours per id per tidal cycle per distance class
 	g. plots a heatmap of neighbours as above and saves to file

+## getting space use and residence patches

+13. run `codeResPatches/code_spaceUseTides.r`
+	a. reads in recurse data
+	b. splits by id and tide
+	c.

 ## statistics